 - Include BABA requirements in contracts and purchase orders.

-- Monitor covered agencies websites for product specific waivers.
+- Monitor covered agency websites for product-specific waivers.

 - Accumulate self-certification documentation for each project, including prescribed letters to supply chain partners (refer to pages six and seven of FEMA’s sample self-certification letter for manufacturers performing the final assembly).